"When I started diamond painting I immediately felt all my anxiety melting away."

 Quite simply diamond painting is a cross between paint by numbers and jigsaw puzzles.

-It could just as easily be called diamond paint by numbers.
+It could just as easily be called diamond paint by numbers or painting with diamonds.

-Instead of painting the appropriate colors in corresponding spaces we place square or round diamonds in their appropriate places on the diamond painting canvas.
+Instead of painting the appropriate colors in corresponding spaces we place square or round diamonds in their appropriate places on the diamond painting canvas; thus paint with diamonds.

 Diamond painting goes by many names and is sometimes called: